kitasuke/PagingMenuController/README.md

 See [CHANGELOG](https://github.com/kitasuke/PagingMenuController/blob/master/CHANGELOG.md) for details

 **Swift 2.0**
-Swift 2.0 branch has merged with 0.6.1 :tada:
+Swift 2.0 branch has merged since it's not beta any more :tada:

 **Swift 1.2**
 Please use swift_1.2 branch, but it might not be updated...